Aliases for GNAO1 Gene

 GeneCards Summary for GNAO1 Gene

 GNAO1 (G Protein Subunit Alpha O1) is a Protein Coding gene.
 Diseases associated with GNAO1 include Epileptic Encephalopathy, Early Infantile, 17 and Epileptic Encephalopathy, Early Infantile, 15.
-Among its related pathways are G-Beta Gamma Signaling and Activation of cAMP-Dependent PKA.
+Among its related pathways are Immune response CCR3 signaling in eosinophils and Serotonergic synapse.
 GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is GNAI1.

 UniProtKB/Swiss-Prot for GNAO1 Gene